Italian researchers reach the edge of space, flying aboard Virgin Galactic’s rocket-powered plane

 One wore a special suit that measured biometric data and physiological responses while another conducted tests using sensors to track heart rate, brain function and other metrics while in microgravity.
 The third studied how certain liquids and solids mix in that very weak gravity.

 Virgin Galactic livestreamed the flight on its website, showing the moment when the ship released from its carrier plane and the rocket was ignited.
-The entire trip took about 90 minutes, with the plane’s touchdown on the runway prompting cheers and claps by Virgin Galactic staff.
+The entire trip took about 90 minutes, with the space plane reaching an altitude of more than 52 miles (85 kilometers) before gliding back down to the runway.

 Next up for Virgin Galactic will be the first of hundreds of ticket holders, many who have been waiting years for their chance at weightlessness and to see the curvature of the Earth.
 Those commercial flights are expected to begin in August and will be scheduled monthly, the space tourism company said.